從 3daysofdesign 與哥本哈根的日常街廓,尋找設計的本質

 Make This Moment Matter

-Even as the festival reached record-breaking scales, with the entire city reveling in design, this year’s 3daysofdesign introduced a deeply reflective annual theme: "Make This Moment Matter."
-It served as a soul-searching question posed by the organizers to the entire industry: In an era of fast consumption and digital information overload, what kind of design is truly worth producing and preserving?
+Even as the festival has reached record-breaking scale, with the entire city caught up in a celebration of design, this year's 3daysofdesign put forward a deeply reflective annual theme: "Make This Moment Matter."
+It reads as a pointed question from the organizers to the entire industry: in an era of rapid consumption and digital overload, what kind of design is truly worth producing and keeping?

-The festival framed this year's direction as a collective recalibration—a shift from pursuing "more" to seeking "more meaning."
+The festival framed this year's direction as a collective recalibration, a shift from pursuing "more" to pursuing "more meaning."

-Driven by the trends of rapid manufacturing and consumption, brands often feel compelled to accelerate their pace, constantly churning out new products to meet the public's thirst for novelty.
-We are pushed to make quick decisions, buying items that merely cater to fleeting trends.
-Yet, these unreflective choices ultimately become burdens on both our environment and our daily lives.
+In the current landscape of fast manufacturing and consumption, brands feel compelled to keep pace, constantly producing new offerings to meet the demand for novelty.
+We are pushed toward quick decisions, buying things that may only serve a passing trend.
+These unconsidered choices eventually become burdens on the environment and on our lives.

-Simultaneously, the social media culture of the digital age has amplified our Fear of Missing Out (FOMO).
-Amidst virtual information and a frantic pace of life, our physical and mental states are stretched increasingly taut.
-When everything is virtualized and accelerated, the tangible "real" that we can touch, and the grounding "present moment" where our minds can rest, become infinitely precious.
+At the same time, the social media culture of the digital age has amplified our fear of missing out.
+Amid the flood of virtual information and an ever-quickening pace, our mental and physical states are stretched thin.
+When everything is being virtualized and accelerated, the tangible things we can touch, and the present moment where the mind can rest, become immeasurably valuable.

 © 3daysofdesign